Guide

 1. Balance the flavour intensity between the wine and the dish.
 Don’t forget to look at the flavours of the sauce too.

-2. When serving more than one wine at a meal, start with a light wine and work your way through the meal to the fuller-bodied wines, ending with a sweet wine, (except of course when serving foie gras as a starter because the best match for this dish is the deliciously sweet wines such as Botrytised Rieslings and Sauternes)!
+2. When serving more than one wine at a meal, start with a light wine and work your way through the meal to the fuller-bodied wines, ending with a sweet wine.
+What we recommend of course, when serving foie gras as a starter, start with the sweet!
+The best match for this dish is the deliciously sweet wines such as Botrytised Rieslings and Sauternes)!

 3. Match ‘like for like’ for example spicy food with spicy wine, subtly flavoured dishes with delicate light wines, sweet wine with sweet dishes etc.